donggwanlee3/OneClick/README.md

 # OneClickApp

-OneClickApp is a macOS menu bar app that allows you to manage and open your most frequently used URLs, applications, and files with a single click.
+OneClickApp is a macOS menu bar app that allows you to set up workspace in one click.
+It manages and opens your most frequently used URLs, applications, and files with a single click.

 ## Features